x4m3/plcom/index.md

 Then got interest into programming by tinkering my linux machine and learning about the kernel and low-level programming.

-I started the Epitech computer science school and learned how to solve solutions quickly by working on small projects, each tackling a technical concept.
+I started the Epitech computer science school and learned to tackle technical concepts and applying them quickly by working on small projects.

 My goal is to use my knowledge and experience to make software helping its users accomplish their needs.

 When I feel like it, I write on my [blog](https://blog.x4m3.rocks) and upload [videos](https://youtube.com/philippeloctaux).

-Almost always working while listening to music or podcasts.
+Almost always working while listening to music.

+I also like to play Counter-Strike or Rocket League when I have some free time.

 I speak English, French 🇫🇷 and Russian 🇷🇺.